-Stories have included--
+Stories have included:

-The founding editor of the Star Newspaper in Nairobi, Gicheru was also the first news editor and investigations editor for the Nation Media Group.
-She is a recipient of the International Women's Media Foundation's Courage in Journalism Award.
-She is also a member of the board of the Reuters Institute for the Study of Journalism.
+The founding editor of the Star newspaper in Nairobi, Gicheru was also the first female news editor at the Nation Media Group, the largest and most influential media group in East Africa.
+She is a recipient of the International Women's Media Foundation's Courage in Journalism Award and was named by New African magazine as one of the 100 Most Influential Africans of 2018.